 Jacquie Walker is an award-winning anchor & reporter who has been inducted into the Buffalo Broadcasters’ Hall of Fame.
 In 2018, she was presented with the Silver Circle Award by the National Academy of Television Arts & Sciences for significant contributions to the television industry and the community.
-She is the longest-tenured female anchor in Buffalo broadcast history.
+She is the longest-tenured news anchor in Buffalo broadcast history.
 She joined WIVB-TV more than 35 years ago and brings an experienced perspective to the day-to-day challenges, decisions, and activities that provide the heartbeat of the News 4 newsroom — and shape the course of our television and digital news serving Western New York.

 - Currently anchors News 4 at 5, News 4 at 6, and the number one-rated News 4 at 11.